-- Panhellenic Council for review and discussion.
-The re-establishment proposal must be approved by a majority vote of the College Panhellenic Council.
-The vote must be properly recorded in the minutes and a copy of the minutes must be sent to the NPC Panhellenic Extension Committee. - Annual discussion.
-The NPC member organization and the College Panhellenic (typically Panhellenic leadership and the fraternity/sorority advisor) or host institution (if there is no established Panhellenic) shall participate in an annual discussion about the status of the re-establishment agreement. - The annual discussion should be scheduled in advance with a mutual agreement on the date, time and whether it will take place in person or virtual means. - The discussion should result in a mutual determination to renew (continue the agreement under existing terms and timeline), edit (alter the terms and timeline), terminate (end the agreement) or implement (start the process of the NPC member organization's return to campus according to the timeline) the agreement. - The College Panhellenic Council must document the outcome of the annual discussion in the College Panhellenic Council meeting minutes and a copy of the minutes must be sent to the NPC Panhellenic Extension Committee. - Expected communication prior to re-establishment implementation.
+The NPC member organization and the College Panhellenic (typically Panhellenic leadership and the fraternity/sorority advisor) or host institution (if there is no established Panhellenic) shall participate in an annual discussion about the status of the re-establishment agreement.

+- The annual discussion should be scheduled in advance with a mutual agreement on the date, time and whether it will take place in person or virtual means. - The discussion should result in a mutual determination to renew (continue the agreement under existing terms and timeline), edit (alter the terms and timeline), terminate (end the agreement) or implement (start the process of the NPC member organization's return to campus according to the timeline) the agreement. - The College Panhellenic Council must document the outcome of the annual discussion in the College Panhellenic Council meeting minutes and a copy of the minutes must be sent to the NPC Panhellenic Extension Committee.

+• Expected communication prior to re-establishment implementation

 At least one academic term prior to the proposed return date, the NPC member organization may offer to provide an update to the College Panhellenic Council on its re-establishment plan.
 If the College Panhellenic invites the member organization to provide such an update, it may be in person or virtual as mutually determined.

-If the host institution closes a chapter, the following items apply
+If the host institution closes a chapter, the following items apply:

-- Written agreement.
+• Written agreement

 The member organization and/or the host institution should develop a written re-establishment proposal.
 The proposal should outline the terms and sanctions required by the host institution as well as a timeline for the chapter to return.
+The written agreement should be signed by both parties.

+Timeline

-The written agreement should be signed by both parties. - Timeline.
-The chapter must be closed for at least 12 months before the re-establishment is implemented. - Submission.
+The chapter must be closed for at least 12 months before the re-establishment is implemented.

 The agreement should be submitted to the NPC Panhellenic Extension Committee within 90 days after the chapter closes.
 (If a break in the academic year occurs within 90 days, the timeframe may be extended by the length of the break.)
+The member organization shall also send a copy of the re-establishment agreement to the College Panhellenic Council if there is a College Panhellenic.

+Ongoing discussion
-The member organization shall also send a copy of the re-establishment agreement to the College Panhellenic Council if there is a College Panhellenic. - Ongoing discussion.
-NPC recommends the NPC member organization maintain regular contact with the host institution to discuss the status of the re-establishment agreement. - Expected communication prior to re-establishment implementation. - At least one academic term prior to the proposed return date, the NPC member organization may offer to provide an update to the host institution on its re-establishment plan.
-If the host institution invites the member organization to provide such an update, it may be in person or virtual as mutually determined. - At least one academic term prior to the proposed return date, if there is a College Panhellenic Council on the campus, the NPC member organization should inform the College Panhellenic Council about its re-establishment plan and return date.

-■ The NPC member organization should confirm with the NPC Panhellenic Extension Committee that it has coordinated with the College Panhellenic Council (as applicable) and informed the Council of the re-establishment plan and return date.
+NPC recommends the NPC member organization maintain regular contact with the host institution to discuss the status of the re-establishment agreement.

+• Expected communication prior to re-establishment implementation

+- At least one academic term prior to the proposed return date, the NPC member organization may offer to provide an update to the host institution on its re-establishment plan.
+If the host institution invites the member organization to provide such an update, it may be in person or virtual as mutually determined. - At least one academic term prior to the proposed return date, if there is a College Panhellenic Council on the campus, the NPC member organization should inform the College Panhellenic Council about its re-establishment plan and return date. - The NPC member organization should confirm with the NPC Panhellenic Extension Committee that it has coordinated with the College Panhellenic Council (as applicable) and informed the Council of the re-establishment plan and return date.